awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 When you register EC2 instances as targets, you must ensure that the security groups for these instances allow traffic on both the listener port and the health check port\.

-**Limits**
+**Considerations**
 + Network Load Balancers do not have associated security groups\.
 Therefore, the security groups for your targets must use IP addresses to allow traffic\.
 + You cannot use the security groups for the clients as a source in the security groups for the targets\.
 Therefore, the security groups for your targets must use the IP addresses of the clients to allow traffic\.

-**Recommended rules with the instance target type**
+**Recommended rules with client IP preservation enabled**
-The following are the recommended rules for the security groups for your targets when you register them by instance ID\.
+The following are the recommended rules for the security groups for your targets with client IP preservation enabled\.

 |